NBA season preview: Golden State Warriors bid for back-to-back titles and LeBron James eyes scoring record as new year tips off – KION546

 NBA season preview: Golden State Warriors bid for back-to-back titles and LeBron James eyes scoring record as new year tips off

-The Golden State Warriors are eying a second consecutive NBA title — and the franchise’s fifth since 2015 — as the season tips off on Tuesday, bidding to cement its era-defining legacy with yet more success.
+(CNN) -- The Golden State Warriors are eying a second consecutive NBA title -- and the franchise's fifth since 2015 -- as the season tips off on Tuesday, bidding to cement its era-defining legacy with yet more success.

 The reigning champions face LeBron James and the Los Angeles Lakers in their opening game at Chase Center in San Francisco and will look to leave behind a fractious preseason in which tempers flared up within the team.